Hokuahi Apartments

 No analysis available

-There is strong recent MLS evidence against hot water being included.
-None of the 20 current listings mark HOTWAT, and many include WTRHTR, which is a strong indicator that the building is not supplying hot water through the maintenance fee.
+There is strong MLS evidence against hot water being included: none of the 20 current listings mark HOTWAT, and many list WTRHTR instead.
+Multiple remarks mention a brand new water heater or tankless water heater, which is consistent with hot water not being provided through the association fee.

 No analysis available